-- 3.1.10.
+- 3.1.8.4.
+The agency may, in its sole discretion, discontinue the payment of a standard reimbursement and may opt for an arrangement involving a State-issued wireless device.
+If practicable, the agency should provide to the employee advance notice of its intent to change such arrangements. - 3.1.9.
+The payment of a standard reimbursement, as discussed herein, is not taxable income to the employee. - 3.1.10.
 Standard reimbursements should be viewed as calendar-month-to-calendar-month expenses; once a standard reimbursement has been approved or a wireless device been issued, it may (but is not required to) remain in effect for a given calendar month.
-However, depending upon circumstances, standard reimbursements to an employee either must be or should be suspended when an employee will not be available to perform his normal work-related duties for an extended period of time. - 3.1.10.1.If an employee will not be available to perform his work-related duties for an entire future calendar month-because of annual leave, maternity leave, leave without pay, medical leave, military leave, etc.-his standard reimbursements must be suspended until the employee returns to duty. - 3.1.10.2.If an employee will not be able to perform his normal work-related duties for a period of two pay periods or more-because of annual leave, leave without pay, maternity leave, medical leave, military leave, etc.-an agency should, if circumstances indicate it is in the best interest of the State to do so, suspend his standard reimbursements until the employee returns to duty.
+However, depending upon circumstances, standard reimbursements to an employee either must be or should be suspended when an employee will not be available to perform his normal work-related duties for an extended period of time. - 3.1.10.1.If an employee will not be available to perform his work-related duties for an entire future calendar month-because of annual leave, maternity leave, leave without pay, medical leave, military leave, etc.-his standard reimbursements must be suspended until the employee returns to duty. - 3.1.10.2.If an employee will not be able to perform his normal work-related duties for a period of two (2) pay periods or more-because of annual leave, leave without pay, maternity leave, medical leave, military leave, etc.-an agency should, if circumstances indicate it is in the best interest of the State to do so, suspend his standard reimbursements until the employee returns to duty.
 If reasons exist for not suspending the employee's standard reimbursements under these circumstances, they should be documented and retained for audit. - 3.1.10.3.
-The agency should, if practical, provide an employee advance notice of the agency's decision to suspend standard reimbursements. - 3.1.11.
+The agency should, if practicable, provide an employee advance notice of the agency's decision to suspend standard reimbursements. - 3.1.11.
 This option is best suited for situations in which the employee is regularly required to make moderate to extensive use of a personally owned wireless device for State business. - 3.2.
 The agency may provide a State-issued wireless device to an employee to be used to conduct State business. - 3.2.1.
-The agency should select a plan-voice only, voice and text, data only, or the combination of voice, text and data-that most closely and economically accommodates projected business use.
+The agency should select a plan-any combination of voice, text and/or data-that most closely and economically accommodates projected business use.
 In making this determination, an agency should consider whether the State is: - 3.2.1.1.
-Paying for a material number of unused minutes because the wireless plan under consideration provides for many minutes is excess of State requirements. - 3.2.1.2.
-Paying for wireless plans including data service when voice or voice and text service alone would suffice in meeting the needs of the State. - 3.2.1.3.
-Paying the high costs for additional data or minutes because the wireless plan under consideration provides insufficient minutes to meet State requirements.
+Paying for a material number of unused minutes because the wireless plan under consideration provides for many minutes is excess of State requirements.

-Topic 55 Payroll and Personnel Issued 03/25/19
+Topic 55 Payroll and Personnel Issued 11/04/19

 Section 60 Wireless Devices Page 5 of 8

 Used to Conduct State Business